 Being included in Made in L.A. appoints an artist and their art as being representative of L.A.’s highest contemporary artistic output.
 The context of the museum (and, within that, the sub-contexts defined by curation), suggests significance, importance, and cultural relevancy, the art being immediately blanketed under an umbrella of legitimacy, recognition, and acceptance.
 A question, however, remains: what is being put in this context, for what reasons, and what makes it art aside from this contextualization?
 To be or not to be art?
 Can placement within a given context give a work of art agency?
-What makes paintings, sculptures, videos, performances things worth appreciation and study to be valued, kept, and historicized by humanity?
+What makes paintings, sculptures, videos, performances, etc. things worth appreciation and study to be valued, kept, and historicized by humanity?
 Is it the things themselves we want, or the experiences and insights they give us?
 Is it the conditions surrounding a thing that keep us interested, or what remains regardless of the weather?
 What elements within a work of art make it lasting in its influence and significance?